 Last year, LG made it clear that it intended to enter the mobile payments space, and in June it jumped in, releasing the service on its recent G6.
 At the time, it was called LG Pay.
 But just today, LG released—perhaps accidentally—a confusing new LG Wallet app to the Play store, and the app listing mentions the G7.

 This app seems to have something of a split personality, with the listing and in-app header being named "LG Wallet," but with the app icon, boot animation, and a FAB in screenshots titled "LG Pay."
 Read More

 Samsung launched a payment platform a few years back, and we should have known then it was only a matter of time before LG did the same.
 Indeed, LG announced several months ago that it was getting its own phone-based payment system.
 The predictably named LG Pay has launched, but only in South Korea for now.
 Read More

 Sometimes it's hard to defend LG and its "me-too" strategy of always trying to launch the exact same thing Samsung does, but several months or years later.
 This case is another example, although the details do appear a little encouraging in LG's favor.

-> The company has officially announced today that it made an agreement with Dynamics Inc., a US-based company that has developed a Wireless Magnetic Communication technology that's similar to Samsung's MST but with a different algorithm, to start using said tech in LG Pay.
+The company has officially announced today that it made an agreement with Dynamics Inc., a US-based company that has developed a Wireless Magnetic Communication technology that's similar to Samsung's MST but with a different algorithm, to start using said tech in LG Pay.
 The service is supposed to launch in South Korea in June, with the first official phone being the G6 since it already has all the necessary hardware.
-A firmware update may bring LG Pay to other devices later in the year as well.
-Read More
+A Read More